signebedi/mercutio/docs/index.md

     - **language**: common, dwarvish, elvish, giant, gnomish, goblin, halfling, orc
     - **background**: none, acolyte, criminal, folk hero, noble, sage, soldier

-## Future Features

-In the future, support may be added for vital data such as alignment, experience, size, speed, and hit-points.
-In addition, tool proficiencies may be added if there is demand for this feature.

 ## Use Cases

 Mercutio provides a number of features that may prove useful for: